 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - ask your doctor or pharmacist.
-This medicine has been prescribed for you only.
-Do not pass it on to others, it may ham them, even if their signs of illness are the same as yous.
-If you get any side effects, talk to your doctor or pharmacist.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illnesss are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.